xrosecky/differ/docs/introduction.rst

 .. note::

-   A user can add more extensions into a file ``differ-cmdline/src/main/resources/appCtx-differ-cmdline.xml`` and into a proper xml file
+   Users can add more extensions into the file ``differ-cmdline/src/main/resources/appCtx-differ-cmdline.xml`` and into the corresponding xml file
    ``exiftoolMetadataExtractor.xml``
    or ``exiv2MetadataExtractor.xml``
    or ``fitsMetadataExtractor.xml``